Climate Action

 Trash Impacts Human Health

 Human health is being deeply impacted by this lack of environmental accountability and awareness.
-Over 1,000 chemicals used in the manufacturing of millions of different plastic products on the market today are classified as endocrine-disrupting and carcinogenic.
-They have been associated with some cancers, infertility, Alzheimer's, miscarriage, developmental issues and more.
+Over 1,000 chemicals used in the manufacturing of millions of different plastic products on the market today are classified as endocrine-disrupting, with some of them being carcinogenic.
+They have been associated with some cancers, infertility, Alzheimer's, miscarriages, developmental issues, and more.

 PFAS, also known as 'forever chemicals', have been in existence since the 1940s and are used on items to repel oil and water, which makes them useful in products like nonstick cookware, stain resistant clothing, and firefighting foam.
 When these items are dumped in landfills, it creates another pathway for these dangerous chemicals to enter the environment, where they can ultimately poison us and all other living creatures.